getcft/aws-elb-to-ec2-target-group-cf-template/README.md

 * AWS account and environment configured with AWS Credentials
 * IAM user with AWSCloudFormationReadOnlyAccess, AmazonVPCFullAccess, AmazonEC2FullAccess
+* This example works without modification in the following regions: us-west-1, us-west-2, us-east-1, us-east-2

 ## See how it works: